NativeScript/NativeScript/CONTRIBUTING.md

 ApplicationModule.
 All other NgModules in the app (both feature and lazy-loaded ones) should import the NativeScriptCommonModule instead.
-The behaviour is alligned with BrowserModule and CommonModule in web Angular apps. angular.io/guide/ngmodule-faq#q-browser-vs-common-module Migration steps:
+The behavior is aligned with BrowserModule and CommonModule in web Angular apps. angular.io/guide/ngmodule-faq#q-browser-vs-common-module Migration steps:
 In all NgModules, instead of the root one, replace: